 - This prohibition does not apply to cooking shelters or other fireplaces with a flue and a roof.

 - There ia a well at the Nummikangas campfire place.
-The water has been tested and suitable for drinking.
+The water is suitable for drinking.

 - Surface water, such as water from lakes, rivers and brooks should be boiled before drinking, because the quality of the water varies in different areas.